Miranda July: Joanie4Jackie

 July was immersed in the riot grrrl scene in Portland and motivated by its do-it-yourself ethos, and she began an effort that she described as "a free alternative distribution system for women movie-makers".
 One of July's reasons for starting the project was to apply the concepts of riot grrrl into the filmmaking world.
 The idea was to connect as many women artists as possible, let them see each other's work, and foster a sense of community.
 Participants sent a self-made short film to July, who mailed back a compilation videotape containing that film and nine others – a "chainletter tape".
 When it began in 1995, the project was called Big Miss Moviola but was soon renamed Joanie4Jackie.
-July also credits the project to the loneliness she was experiencing at the time, but felt she learned from the project immensely, saying "that was my film school".
 July's first film, Atlanta, appears on the second tape of the series.
 July ran the project for seven years, handing it off to the film department of Bard College in 2003.

 In spring 2016, July donated an archive of Joanie4Jackie to the Getty Research Institute.
 The collection includes more than 200 titles from the 1990s and 2000s, videos from Joanie4Jackie events, booklets, posters, hand-written letters from participants, and other documentation.
 Thomas W. Gaehtgens, the director of the Getty Research Institute, stated that the acquisition is "an esteemed addition to our Special Collections that connects to work by many important 20th century artists who are also represented in our archives, such as Eleanor Antin, Yvonne Rainer and Carolee Schneemann."

-Miranda made a flier for other women filmmakers of her time to see as a way for them to send Miranda their VHS tapes of their work.
-By doing so, Miranda would be able to watch then send the films back to that person.
-This was how women during that time period were able to see each other's work.